Originally published on 11/20/2020

 There are so many aerial yoga poses to choose from but knowing the best ones to treat specific conditions can really help.
 You can use the yoga swing as part of a rehabilitation program for injury or recovery after surgery and for general therapeutic benefit.

-For this reason, we have put together a list of our favorite, and the most effective aerial yoga poses to improve back pain.
+We’ve put together a list of favorite and most effective inverted aerial yoga poses to improve back pain.

 1. Inverted Star Pose

-Inverted star pose requires you to suspend yourself upside down the in yoga swing and spread your legs apart, as far as the will comfortably go.
+The inverted star pose requires you to suspend yourself upside down the in yoga swing and spread your legs apart, as far as they will comfortably go.